 How to breed Koi Angelfish at home?

-Koi Angelfish ready to breed when they are 3.5- 4inches tall.
-In this season, Koi Angelfish begin to protect their area.
+Koi Angelfish are ready to breed when they are 3.5- 4inches tall.
+During this season, Koi Angelfish begin to protect their area.
 If you do not separate them soon into a breeding tank, females stick their eggs on plant leaves, tank substrate, or glass.
 Thus, you should separate paired fish immediately into the separate breeding tank.

 - They pair off when ready to breed, Select Koi Angel pair by considering good coloration, body shape, color patches, and fins.
 Because parental traits directly transmit to offspring.

 - Place the breeding tank in a calm place and cover 4 sides using black paper.
 If they panic due to environmental factors, they tend to eat their own eggs.

 - Install a small sponge filter in the tank.
 A sponge filter is a better choice for the breeding tank.
 Because other filters can suck fry fish.

 - Separate compatible pair for the separate breeding tank

 - Feed them using a high protein diet (above 60% protein) like live or frozen food.
 Live fish are Blood worms, Mysis shrimp, Glass worms, and Brine shrimp.
 Normally pellet foods and flakes are not used for fish conditioning.

 - Recommended breeding tank size is 1.5 feet in height, 1.5 feet in width, and 1.5 feet in length

 - Cover the tank glass using a black color sheet